 Verification of the internal audits submitted by producers is conducted by the USDA-Natural Resource Conservation Service (NRCS), which each year selects at random a group of producers with highly erodible land or wetlands for review, that can range from 1% to 5% of producers participating in its programs.
-Additionally, U.S. corn producers can adopt complimentary sustainability disclosure tools such as Field to Market's Fieldprint Calculator8.
+Additionally, U.S. corn producers can adopt complimentary sustainability disclosure tools such as Field to Market's Fieldprint Calculator.8 i "Mass balance is a sourcing method that allows for certified and non-certified ingredients to become mixed during the shipping and manufacturing processes"; Rainforest Alliance, 'What is Mass Balance Sourcing', https://bit.ly/3AW2uH5

-Please see the 'Corn Sustainability Verification' section on page 21, for more details.
+Please see the 'Corn Sustainability Verification' section on page 30, for more details.